blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 PL/SQL procedure successfully completed.
 ```

-## CASE QUESTION
+## WHILE QUESTION

-1. Write a PL/SQL program to find the area of geometric shapes using CASE.
+1. Write a PL/SQL program to check whether the number is an Armstrong number or not.

 **ALGORITHM**

 1. Start
-2. Take input for choice and then for area variables from the user
+2. Read a number from the user
-3. Case 1: Circle: 3.14 * radius * radius Case 2: Triangle: 0.5 * base * height;
-4. Display output according to the case
+3. Initialize variables sum1 and D to zero
+4. Set X = A
+5. Repeat until A > 0
+   5.1.
+Calculate D = MOD(A, 10)
+   5.2.
+Calculate the sum, sum1 + (D * D * D)
+   5.3.
+Set A as A / 10
+6. Check whether sum1 is equal to X
+   6.1.
+If true, display the number is Armstrong
+   6.2.
+If false, display the number is not an Armstrong
-5. Stop
+7. Stop

 ## Program (WHILE)